Climate change in Africa: Western Africa adaptation measures

-Eastern Africa adaption measures
+Eastern Africa adaptation measures

 In Eastern Africa adaptation options are varied, including improving use of climate information, actions in the agriculture and livestock sector, and in the water sector.

 Making better use of climate and weather data, weather forecasts, and other management tools enables timely information and preparedness of people in the sectors such as agriculture that depend on weather outcomes.
 This means mastering hydro-meteorological information and early warning systems.
 It has been argued that the indigenous communities possess knowledge on historical climate changes through environmental signs (e.g. appearance and migration of certain birds, butterflies etc.), and thus promoting of indigenous knowledge has been considered an important adaptation strategy.

 Adaptation in the agricultural sector includes increased use of manure and crop-specific fertilizer, use of resistant varieties of crops and early maturing crops.
 Manure, and especially animal manure is thought to retain water and have essential microbes that breakdown nutrients making them available to plants, as compared to synthetic fertilizers that have compounds which when released to the environment due to over-use release greenhouse gases.
 One major vulnerability of the agriculture sector in Eastern Africa is the dependence on rain-fed agriculture.
 An adaptation solution is efficient irrigation mechanisms and efficient water storage and use.
 Drip irrigation has especially been identified as a water-efficient option as it directs the water to the root of the plant with minimal wastage.
 Countries like Rwanda and Kenya have prioritized developing irrigated areas by gravity water systems from perennial streams and rivers in zones vulnerable to prolonged droughts.
 During heavy rains, many areas experience flooding resulting from bare grounds due to deforestation and little land cover.
 Adaptation strategies proposed for this is promoting conservation efforts on land protection, by planting indigenous trees, protecting water catchment areas and managing grazing lands through zoning.